Six Portuguese youth take 32 nations to European court over climate change

 Claudia Duarte Agostinho, a 24-year-old ER nurse from western Portugal, gets stressed thinking about the reality of climate change.

-“Right now … the big impact that it’s having on my life is the anxiety it gives me daily,” she tells Al Jazeera.
+“Right now … the big impact that it’s having on my life is the anxiety it gives me daily,” she says.

 Keep readinglist of 3 items